The Strange Madame X

 The Strange Madame X (L'Étrange Madame X) is a 1951 French drama film directed by Jean Grémillon.
 The screenplay was written by Marcelle Maurette, Pierre Laroche (dialogue) and Albert Valentin (adaptation).
 It stars Michèle Morgan and Henri Vidal.
+Morgan's gowns were designed by Pierre Balmain.

 Synopsis

 It tells the story of a housemaid who marries an aristocrat, then falls in love with a low-born laborer and becomes pregnant by him.